freewind-demos/typescript-webpack-alias-to-local-dir-as-package-demo/README.md

-Typescript Webpack Use Local Dir as Package Demo
+Typescript Webpack Alias to Local Dir as Package Demo
 ================================================

-There are 2 modules in this project, and `app` will use `~common` as local package.
+There are 2 dirs in this project, `app` will use `~common` as local package.

 Develop `~common`: